Shifting Workflows: Let Students Lead & Avoid Teacher Burnout

 Asynchronous Training Sessions

-If you want to give teachers the opportunity to self-pace through these workflow workshops, you can offer them asynchronously.
+If you want to allow teachers to self-pace through these workflow workshops, you can offer them asynchronously.
 The asynchronous option includes a ~1.5-2 hour video per workflow.
 The video includes discussion/reflection questions and application activities that encourage teachers to pause the recording to discuss, reflect, and apply!
 Teachers can complete these training sessions individually or in teams.
 Teachers will also have access to a digital resource document and guided note PDF that includes Dr. Tucker’s slide deck to ensure they have the support to take what they are learning and implement it!

 Teachers are exhausted because they do the lion’s share of the work.
 This workshop will guide teachers in reimagining time-consuming, teacher-led workflows that are ineffective and help them to shift to more sustainable student-led workflows.
 This workshop will focus on developing a partnership with learners and embracing workflows that position the learners as active agents in the learning process.
 We’ll explore how teachers can leverage blended learning to create the time and space for these sustainable workflows and use the principles at the heart of Universal Design for Learning (UDL) to ensure these workflows are accessible, equitable, and inclusive.
 Teachers will leave this training with concrete strategies designed to help them shift to more student-led sustainable workflows.
 This workshop is hands-on and practice-based, so participants will leave with resources they can use immediately!